smaurice101/readthedocs/docs/source/rtms.rst

 How TML Accomodates Evolving Threats
 -------------------------

 To detect evolving or changing cyber threats, TML can apply new user search terms in real-time by reading a local file containing search terms.
-For example, you can tell TML to read a file containing search terms that are updated every every 30 econds, or every day, by user's internal process.
+For example, you can tell TML to read a file containing search terms that are updated every every 30 seconds, or every day, by user's internal process.
 TML can read this file, and update the search terms immediately to this list.
 This allows users to auto-update the threats that TML search for in real-time.

 To update the search terms in real-time - you need to update two fields in `Step 4c: <https://tml.readthedocs.io/en/latest/tmlbuilds.html#step-4c-preprocesing-3-data-tml-system-step-4c-kafka-preprocess-dag>`_